-Archipelago.
+At Anchor.
 BEFORE SAILING OFF

-When, at last, the boat of the Mediterranean Periplus was launched in the radio waves of the Cultural Radio of the Hellenic Radio-Television in Thessalonica (9.58 fm) in 1998, I was delighted: The much-troubled “Cultural Capital” was already a thing of the past and, moreover, I was able to submit to the public judgment the music that fascinated me for so long but I had never thought it would attract a wider audience.
-Fortunately, I was wrong…
+When, at last, in 1998, the boat of the Mediterranean Periplus was launched on the airwaves of the Cultural Radio (9.58 fm) of the Hellenic Radio-Television (ERT) in Thessaloniki, I was delighted: The much-troubled Cultural Capital was already a thing of the past and, moreover, I was able to submit to public judgment the music that fascinated me for so long, even though I had never thought it would attract a wider audience.
+So good, I was wrong!